 Then join us in London this summer for an incredible experience you won’t find anywhere else: SEGL’s Summer Ethics and Leadership Institute!

-Please note: Due to the success of our Capital Campaign, we are renovating our DC residence in Summers 2018 & 2019.
-This means we will not offer our DC Summer Institute during these two years.
-Instead, for the second year, SEGL will host its five-week Summer Institute to London, England.
+Please note: Due to the success of our Capital Campaign, we are renovating our DC residence in the summer.
+This means we will not offer our DC Summer Institute.
+Instead, for the third year, SEGL will host its five-week Summer Institute in London, England.

 ABOUT THE PROGRAM